uditmishra03/End-to-End-Kubernetes-Three-Tier-DevSecOps-Project/docs/GETTING-STARTED.md

 eksctl get cluster --region us-east-1

 # Delete the cluster (this also deletes all node groups)
-eksctl delete cluster --name three-tier-eks-cluster --region us-east-1 --wait
+eksctl delete cluster --name Three-Tier-K8s-EKS-Cluster --region us-east-1 --wait

 # Alternative: If you have a cluster config file
 # eksctl delete cluster -f eks-cluster.yaml --wait